General 3D printing misinformation: review of facts and fiction!

 Also, let me say I still do write mistakes myself.
 But I just want here to tell what's real and what's plain untrue in my opinion in the mainstream media.
 There are lots of naive errors made by lots of writers that go and go uncorrected.

-But back to 3D printing at home facts and fictions.
+OK, back to 3D printing at home facts and fictions.

 The peak of inflated expectations